 Section 1.
 Only members of a local PTA within the area of the council whose state and council PTA dues are paid shall be eligible to serve in any elected or appointed positions.

 Section 2.
-Standing Committee chairs shall be elected by the executive committee.
+Committee chairs shall be elected by the executive committee.

 Section 3.
 The board of directors may create such special and standing committees as it deems necessary to promote the purposes of PTA and carry on the work of this council PTA.